latex3/latex3.github.io/latex3/code/index.md

 list](https://listserv.uni-heidelberg.de/cgi-bin/wa?A0=LATEX-L) that
 can be used to read through the posts sorted by topic and month.
 By default this is available to the general public in a read-only mode.
-If you like to be post using this interface, you have to be subscribed to the list and you need to log on (which is an option on the page).
+If you would like to post using this interface, you have to be subscribed to the list and you need to log on (which is an option on the page).